Fort McCoy civilian supervisors go to school for first on-post session of Army CES Intermediate Course

 |0

-This work, Fort McCoy civilian supervisors go to school for first on-post session of Army CES Intermediate Course [Image 15 of 15], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy civilian supervisors go to school for first on-post session of Army CES Intermediate Course, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy civilian supervisors go to school for first on-post session of Army CES Intermediate Course